Who We Are

-Prior to the establishment of a Greek Orthodox Church in Babylon, the Greek families from the South Shore of Central Long Island traveled 18 miles east or west in order to worship and embrace their cultural heritage.
-Foreseeing the mounting challenges this presented for their young growing families, it was in 1958 when two businessmen, Michael Christopher and his partner George Gabriel, decided it was time to act on their long time dream of a church closer to home.
+Prior to the establishment of a Greek Orthodox Church in Babylon, the Greek families from the South Shore of Central Long Island traveled 18 miles East or West in order to worship and embrace their cultural heritage.
+Foreseeing the mounting challenges this presented for their young growing families, it was in 1958 when two businessmen, Michael Christopher and his partner George Gabriel, decided it was time to act on their longtime dream of a church closer to home.
 Confident they were not alone in their longing for an Orthodox Church in the area, they sought the support of a few acquaintances: Nicholas Haldas, Thomas Kavouras and Andrew Loizides.

 These five families then gathered one evening in order to plan how they would proceed to fulfill the parameters set by the Archdiocese for the creation of a new Parish.
 A general assembly meeting was soon arranged at the Sunrise Catering House in West Babylon to include all families ready to work toward organizing a new Parish.
-Some of the attendees at those preliminary meetings included the families of Alexander, Ardito, Carusos, Conomos, Corbett, Cosmidis, Kontrafouris, Mihopoulos, Pappas, Petra, Triculis and Vagelakos.
+Some of the attendees at those preliminary meetings included the families of Alexander, Ardito, Carusos, Economos, Corbett, Cosmidis, Kontrafouris, Mihopoulos, Pappas, Petra, Triculis and Vagelakos.

 The search for a permanent home for the parish continued.
 After considering several locations, it was agreed upon to purchase for $27,000 an existing house of worship, the Temple Beth Sholom, located at 54 George Street in the Village of Babylon.
 This location was ideal, allowing easy access for families residing in the towns immediately to the east, west, and north.
-On March 11, 1961, the Church Blessing was officiated by Father Constantine Kazanas, along with their new parish priest the Rev. George Papaloukas.
+On March 11, 1961, the Church Blessing was officiated by Rev. Fr.
+Constantine Kazanas, along with their new parish priest the Rev. George Papaloukas.

 Selecting a name for the church was not until 1962.
 Since the church was located in the biblically named bayside town of Babylon, it seemed apt that their choice was Saint Nicholas, the patron saint of sailors.